 It is important to discuss whether satire is an effective political strategy or if stunts like Colbert’s simply continue to normalize insensitive rhetoric.
 Asian-American activist, Suey Park, is a staunch advocate of the latter, which is why she advised her Twitter following to get #CancelColbert trending after viewing the poorly-crafted tweet.
 The digital discourse surrounding the topic was suddenly explosive.
 A multiplicity of actors engaged in the popular debate, including Colbert fans who were “outraged at the outrage” expressed by Park and her followers.
 Trolls quickly flooded the scene, and the spotlight shifted away from issues around Native cultural commodification.

 Park told The New Yorker that it was not her intention to get Colbert’s show canceled –– in fact, she likes it.
 Park says the campaign’s goal was to “critique white liberals who use forms of racial humor to mock more blatant forms of racism.”
 Park’s point, however, was lost in the firestorm.
-This cataclysm emphasized the fact that #hashtag activism when done without foresight or substance undermines anti-oppression efforts.
+This cataclysm emphasized the fact that #hashtag activism, when done without foresight, undermines anti-oppression efforts.
 The only helpful sectors of Twitter are the niche populations of socially aware cultural critics, like #BlackTwitter, but they are often ignored or harassed, usually by Twitter itself.

 Elsewhere on the platform, partisan politics propagate tension.
 Sociologist Christopher Bail teamed up with a group of researchers to explore whether exposure to opposing political viewpoints on social media could reduce polarization.
 The researchers hired a professional survey firm to recruit more than 1,200 Republicans and Democrats to follow bots that retweeted messages from elite members of the user’s opposing party group.